Manikanta5544/Wispr-Flow/README.md

 - Recording begins only after microphone permission and WebSocket readiness, causing a small startup delay to avoid dropped audio.
 - Optimized for single-speaker dictation; broadcast or multi-speaker audio is out of scope.
-- Transcription quality depends on microphone and environment; no aggressive audio enhancement is applied.
+- Transcription quality depends on microphone and environment; audio processing is intentionally tuned for dictation clarity and real-time stability rather than broadcast-grade enhancement
 - Audio capture uses `ScriptProcessorNode` for stability in Tauri WebViews; `AudioWorklet` is a planned upgrade.
 - Offline transcription is not supported due to Deepgram’s real-time WebSocket dependency.
 - Transcripts are session-scoped and not persisted.